-- b.
-Order no 837 dated October 20, 2017 received from the National Authority for Consumer Protection The Romanian consumer protection authority ("ANPC") has issued an order for the Bank stop its alleged practice of "not informing its customers about future changes in the interest rate charged to the customers".
+The Romanian consumer protection authority ("ANPC") has issued an order for the bank stop its alleged practice of "not informing its customers about future changes in the interest rate charged to the customers".

 The Bank disputed the order in court, but finally lost.
 The Bank has completed the implementation by reimbursing the amounts to affected consumers.
-Based on the latest calculations, as of December 31, 2023 the remaining amounts to be paid is RON 16.1 million representing amounts to be paid after identifying the payment details of the customers who no longer have accounts opened in the Bank - c.
-Order no. 234 of September 3, 2021, received from the National Authority for Consumer Protection On July 2014 ANPC issued Order number 280 which contains a decision requesting the Bank to stop the incorrect practice of including the administration fee in the Bank's margin, at the implementation of the restructuring acts.
+Based on the latest calculations, as of December 31, 2023 the remaining amounts to be paid is RON 16.1 million representing amounts to be paid after identifying the payment details of the customers who no longer have accounts opened in the Bank.

+On July 2014 ANPC issued Order number 280 which contains a decision requesting the Bank to stop the incorrect practice of including the administration fee in the bank's margin, at the implementation of the restructuring acts.
 The Bank was furthered sanctioned for not implementing the ANPC Order 280/2014.

-Subsequently, ANPC issued Order no. 234/2021, which ordered the application of the additional sanction of suspending the activity of the banking institution, Rai-ffeisen Bank SA, with regard to the unfair commercial practice consisting in the unilateral decision of the Bank to increase the margins of the interest component at the time of loan restructuring, by introducing the management fee, which the Bank expressly waived by the additional acts signed with the clients, and to refund the amounts incorrectly collected by the consumers.
+Subsequently, ANPC issued Order no. 234/2021, which ordered the application of the additional sanction of suspending the activity of the banking institution, Raiffeisen Bank SA, with regard to the unfair commercial practice consisting in the unilateral decision of the bank to increase the margins of the interest component at the time of loan restructuring, by introducing the management fee, which the bank expressly waived by the additional acts signed with the clients, and to refund the amounts incorrectly collected from the consumers.

-Against the order, the Bank filed an action for annulment, which is suspended until the resolution of the appeal against the minutes issued by National Authority for Consumer Protection, an action which was won by the Bank, and the ANPC filed an appeal (there is no deadline set for the appeal).
+Against the order the Bank filed an action for annulment, which is suspended until the resolution of the appeal against the minutes issued by National Authority for Consumer Protection, an action which was won by the Bank, and the ANPC filed an appeal (there is no a deadline set for the appeal).